http4s/http4s/docs/docs/included-server-middleware.md

 ## Headers

 ### Caching
 This middleware adds response headers so that clients know how to cache a response.
-It performs no caching.
+It performs no server-side caching.
 Below is one example of usage, see [Caching] for more methods.

 ```scala mdoc:silent